About the National Association of Attorneys General

 NAAG delivers nonpartisan, trusted information and promotes the exchange of knowledge, experiences, and insights on subjects of importance to attorneys general and their staff.
 Through its research and analysis, NAAG helps the public better understand the unique role and contributions of attorneys general to society.

-Through its research and training arm the National Attorneys General Training and Research Institute (NAGTRI), NAAG provides provides non-biased training, research, and analysis to empower attorneys general and their staffs to better serve their constituents.
+Through its research and training arm the National Attorneys General Training and Research Institute (NAGTRI), NAAG provides non-biased training, research, and analysis to empower attorneys general and their staffs to better serve their constituents.

 NAAG's mission is accomplished through: